ixdat/ixdat/docs/source/diving_deeper/plotter_docs/index.rst

     figure = measurement.plot(backend="plotly")
     figure.show()

-Supported plot methods accept the ``backend`` argument at plot time, so one measurement can produce Matplotlib and Plotly figures.
+Plot methods with a registered adapter accept the ``backend`` argument at plot time, so one measurement can produce Matplotlib and Plotly figures.
 Plotly support covers the default plots for generic, EC, MS, EC-MS, spectro-MS, spectroelectrochemistry, TP-MS, spectro-TP-MS, and time-resolved XRF measurements.
 It also covers spectra, NMR spectra, XRD spectra, and spectrum-series heatmap, waterfall, and stacked plots.
 Series names such as ``<I>`` appear as literal text in Plotly legends and axis titles.
 Multi-panel time plots link their x-axes and show the time label on the bottom panel.
 Hovering at one time reports values from traces in every panel.
 Plotly uses a 640 by